 To apply changes to previous posts, click on Limit Past Posts.

 You will also get the option to individually change the visibility of posts including status message, photo albums etc.

-To change audience of a particular album, click on down arrow in the bottom right corner.
-Choose a circle for circle specific posts or Click on Custom to share your photos among specific friends only.
-Same setting is available for other type of postings too.
+To change the audience of a particular album, click on down arrow in the bottom right corner.
+Choose a circle for circle specific posts or Click on Custom to share your photos with specific friends only.
+The same setting is available for other types of postings too.